bastianschwarz/warthog.dcs.f18/README.md

 ## Goals

-- __Reduce cognitive load__: Remembering stuff is hard, especially if you don't have time play a lot and/or regularly and it's not a good thing when you have to remember your key mapping in combat.
+- __Reduce cognitive load__: Remembering stuff is hard, especially if you don't have time to play a lot and/or regularly and it's not a good thing when you have to remember your key mapping in combat.
 This problem is aggravated when there are a lot of multi-assignments with modifiers.